“Every sale has five obstacles: no need, no money, no hurry, no desire, no trust.” – Zig Ziglar

 Answers to these will lead you to decide if the role they are in is a good fit or not, and accordingly, you can make changes.

-Team building events do not rank high on employees and they believe that investing time in such activities could hinder their performance.
+Team building events are not overly popular with employees, and they often believe that investing time in such activities could hinder their performance.
 In fact, nearly one-third of office workers report that they dislike team building activities.

 But research says otherwise.
 A meta-analysis of 103 studies spanning sixty years of research shows that team building does indeed have positive and measurable effects on team performance.

-Indulge in team building activities to get your team to genuinely relax, set mind off “to-do” list and have fun.
+Indulge in team building activities to get your team to genuinely relax and have fun.

-Motivating is to find the thing that makes your team go the extra mile.
+Proper motivation consists of finding the things that makes your team go the extra mile.
 Sales representatives who are demotivated need more than dollars to stay focused and meet numbers.
-Let us know what ways of motivation do you prefer to implement your job.
+Let us know what ways of motivation you prefer to implement your job by commenting in the comments section below.